yext/chat-core/packages/chat-core-aws-connect/docs/chat-core-aws-connect.chatcoreawsconnect.on.md

 ## ChatCoreAwsConnect.on() method

-Register a callback for an event triggered within the AWS Connect chat session.
+Register a callback for an event triggered within the Amazon Connect chat session.
 Supported events are: - `message`<!-- -->: A new message has been received. - `typing`<!-- -->: The agent is typing. - `close`<!-- -->: The chat session has been closed.

 **Signature:**